BobbyDV/csce315/Web Mashup/README.md

 give users a list of tourist attractions, restaurants, and the weather given a city, state, or country so that they may better plan out their vacations.

-For this project, I implemented all 5 API's using JavaScript and formatted them using CSS.
-I also did a majority of the website aesthetics.
+For this project, I implemented all 5 API's using JavaScript and most of the HTML/CSS.